 I give him my home numbers in Ames and Coral Gables.
 In for a penny, in for a pound.
 I worry that there is no one to confide in.
-Maybe I just like having a secret life.
+I just like having a secret life.

 Everyone has a great time sledding and riding the ATVs the next day.
 I enjoy milking my favorite cow, although I miss the sense of connection we used to have.
 She seems to perk up when Seamus visits her while I am doing the milking.
 I am not jealous but realize our relationship is over.
 Not for Seamus.
 He revels in his newly acquired country ways.
 I can relate to that.

 I arrive at Miami International with much less fanfare.
 Jack is the only one to greet me.
 We hop into his pink Cabriolet and speed off to the Gables.
 We go to Michael’s where the old crew is waiting.
-They need direction about what music we’ll play for New Year’s Eve.
+They need direction about what music to play for New Year’s Eve.
 We all agree to let the Out Crowd play dance tunes for the party portion of the entertainment.
 At ten o’clock False Gods will put on an original concert of our own music, leading up to the midnight countdown.
 Jack and I play the Triplets and Sitting Band songs.
 Jack complains that I now speed up the tempo on all our songs.
 I explain that Hollywood bands are all about speed to get people off their asses.
 We agree to do my favorite Heartbreakers covers – ‘Won’t Back Down’ and ‘Yer So Bad.’
 These real rock n roll songs are met with greater enthusiasm.
 I worry that False Gods is cursed to stay a cover band.
 Michael and Jenna have practiced singing a couple of love songs.
-We’ll play them at the countdown to midnight, so everyone will be in the mood for their New Year’s kiss.
-Robby is a no-show, supposedly disdaining our attempt at a reunion.
+We can play them at the countdown to midnight, so everyone will be in the mood for their New Year’s kiss.
+Robby is a no-show, supposedly disdaining any attempt at a reunion.
 I know I can convince him to join us by accusing him of always being self-centered.
 The Jacettes also need to be encouraged.
 Hippie states that Anna and Little Greg will only attend ‘if that demon-worshipping” Robby isn’t there.’
 Typical band bullshit.
 We all promise to practice daily to get up to speed.
 The Out Crowd shows off their latest greatest hits.
-I can’t believe Stu is fourteen.
-He’ll always be nine to me.
+I cannot believe Stu is fourteen.
+He is always be nine to me.
 He keeps giving me the biggest grins.
 Mike Jr is still his constant companion, best friends for life.
 He also has a coterie of female fans, hopefully not yet groupies.
 He’s as cool as a cucumber.

-Winston, Susan and Dad greet me as Jack and I walk into my house.
+Winston, Susan and Dad greet me as Jack and I walk into the house.
 Susan has prepared a feast for dinner – just steak and potatoes with Creme Brule for dessert.
 She sets out a place for Jace, who expertly cracks the glaze on everyone’s dessert.

 The phone rings.
 It’s Tommy, ever anxious to see me.
 Jace tipped him off on my arrival.